PauWolfie/Object-Detection/README.md

 ***
 ### Project Structure

--The dataset used for this project is in */anotations* and */images*.
+- The dataset used for this project is in */anotations* and */images*.
 - The file *full_yolo_backend.h5* contains the weights of the Darknet network.

 ***